T-Mobile integrates Yext to help customers find T-Mobile faster

 With over 65 million customers, T-Mobile is one of the United States’ largest wireless providers whose influence only continues to grow.
-Not too long ago the company decided to spearhead change and fix its industry — a category that once ranked in people’s minds as worse than that of proverbial used car salesmen — forcing the rest of the players to follow.
-In an increasingly mobile world where people have multiple devices, how were people using its services and how could it best serve them?
+Not too long ago, the company decided to spearhead change and fix its industry — a category that once ranked in people’s minds worse than that of proverbial used car salesmen — forcing the rest of the players to follow.
+In an increasingly mobile world where people have multiple devices, how were people using its services, and how could it best serve them?

 Of T-Mobile’s expansive retail presence including kiosks and stores-within-stores, over 3,500 locations are traditional storefronts.
 "It’s a split between franchised and corporate owned," explains May.
 "We have corporate and then what we call TPR, T-Mobile Preferred Retailer.
 Lots of people like receiving the value of one-to-one interaction and they don’t want to drive 20 miles to do that."
 Adds May, "Especially because, as smartphones and tablets become more sophisticated they also become more complicated.
 It’s so much easier for people to go into our locations and have someone walk them through something."